cmllr/honeypress/README.md

 ```
   /_)
-(8_))}-  High interaction HoneyPot for WordPress.
+(8_))}-  High interaction Honeypot for WordPress.
   \_)
 ```

 The goal is to monitor activities on the instance.
 These activities can be attempted logins, comment spam or in general requests towards the instance to drop scripts.

-The HoneyPot can utilize defined users and/ or create users on the fly (with a limited lifespan) and monitors the acitvity as JSON file.
+The Honeypot can utilize defined users and/ or create users on the fly (with a limited lifespan) and monitors the acitvity as JSON file.
 Activities will be logged on the logs/ directory inside the WordPress directory.

 🛑 **This project is a playground.
 Use with caution :)** 🛑